Penalty card: Water polo

+Wrestling

+In Germany, Austria, and Calgary, Canada, yellow cards were traditionally given for a first or second severe infraction of the rules in wrestling.

 Red card

 A red card is used in several different sporting codes.
-Its meaning differs among sports, but it most commonly indicates a serious offence and often results in a player being permanently suspended from the game (commonly known as an ejection, dismissal, expulsion, removal, or sending-off, often with personal embarrassment).
-In many sports the ejected player's team cannot replace them and thus must continue the rest of the game with one fewer player, which may be a significant disadvantage.
+Its meaning differs among sports, but it most commonly indicates a serious offence and often results in a player being permanently suspended from the game (commonly known as an ejection, dismissal, disqualification, expulsion, removal, or sending-off).
+In many sports the ejected player's team cannot replace them and thus must continue the rest of the game with one less player, which may be a significant disadvantage.
 Examples include:

 Association football

 In association football, a red card is shown by a referee to signify that a player has been sent off.
 A player who has been sent off is required to leave the field of play immediately and must take no further part in the game.
 The player who has been sent off cannot be replaced during the game; their team must continue the game with one player fewer.
-Only players, substitutes, substituted players and coaches may receive a red card.
+Only players, substitutes, substituted players and team officials may receive a red card.
 If a goalkeeper receives a red card another player must assume goalkeeping duties (so teams will usually substitute an outfield player for another goalkeeper if this option is available).
-A red card will be shown to a player who has committed a serious offense such as violent conduct or an illegal and purposeful obstruction of a goal scoring opportunity for the opposing team.
+A red card will be shown to a player who has committed a serious or extreme offense such as violent conduct or an illegal and purposeful obstruction of a goal scoring opportunity for the opposing team.
 A red card will also be shown to a player who accumulates two yellow cards for more minor offenses.

 Athletics

-A red card in Athletics indicates that the athlete is disqualified after receiving two yellow cards.
+A red card in athletics indicates that the athlete is disqualified after receiving two yellow cards.
 A diagonal red/black card is issued if a false start has been made.